wldmr/ink-tool/doc/ink-fmt.md

 * Flows of the same depth are aligned to each other (as you would expect, but it bears saying)
 * Initial indentation is removed
+* Labels have no inner spaces and one outer space

 So this means that